dpwoert/magic-circle/core/editor/readme.md

 ## Online demo

-An online demo environment can be found [here](https://magic-circle.dev/).
+An online demo environment can be found [here](https://playground.magic-circle.dev/).

+## Works with

+Magic Circle is framework and library agnostic and can thus work together with for example:

+- Three.js
+- p5.js
+- Regl
+- Pixi.js
+- React

 ## Features

 **🎛 Custom controls** Enables you to play around with variables.
 All controls are configurable and adaptable to play nicely with most data sources.
 Out of the box it comes with a good set of versatile controls for numbers, strings, booleans, functions and colours.

-**🏗 Framework agnostic** Magic Circle can work together with most frameworks and libraries, for example Three.js, p5.js, Regl and Pixi.js.

 **👁‍🗨 Layers** Layers are used to organise all these controls.
 This can, for example, mimic the 'scene graph'.

 **📦 Presets & Seeding** Enables you to create the exact same scene by saving the values of your controls and the _seeding_ value.
 When a page is reloaded, the last preset is being reapplied.

-**🐥 Small client** The editor and your project run in two different frames.
-This means the client code is very very small since all the heavy lifting is done inside the editor frame.
-The editor code won't even be bundled with your project.
-If you load your project outside of magic circle, it will just work as-asual.
+**🐥 Small client** The UI embeds your project into a frame.
+This means the client code (the code you add to your project) is very very small (~5kb) since all the heavy lifting is done inside the UI which isn't part of your project files.
+You don't have to fear that Magic Circle will get bundled into your project.
+If you load your project outside of Magic Circle, it will just work as-asual.

 **📸 Screenshots** Take screenshots easily and in high-quality.
-Together with a screenshot, the current preset is saved.
+The current state of your variables is saved with a screenshot as a preset.
 This means you can recreate that screenshot again.
 Especially since the current git state is also being stored, you can go back in time to re-create old presets.

 **🎥 Screen recordings** Render your content into a screen recording by exporting it frame by frame.
 Enabling you to export videos in high quality without loss of quality like for example a manual screen recording would.